-Alongside the citizens, the governance committee, its spin-off committees and the college of guarantors – which we refer to collectively as the “steering bodies” –, a consortium of facilitators was procured the role of leading the debates.
-In what follows, we refer to the governance committee and the facilitators collectively as “the organizers.”
+Alongside the citizens, the governance committee, its spin-off committees and the college of guarantors, a consortium of facilitators was procured the role of leading the debates.
+In what follows, we refer to them collectively as the “steering bodies.”

-A budget of €4.5 million was initially planned to organize the CCC, most of which dedicated to logistics, compensations for citizens and the facilitators’ fees.
+A budget of €4.5 million was initially planned to organize the CCC, most of which dedicated to logistics, compensations for citizens – participants received a daily allowance of 84€ (hence €1,462 over the whole course of events), plus specific benefits for child care and lost income – and the facilitators’ fees.
 Total costs eventually reached €5.5 million.
 Table 1: Composition of the CCC.
 Source: Governance Committee of the CCC

 Process